robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

    from robot.api import logger

    logger.debug("Importing library")

    def keyword():
        # ...

 .. note:: If you log something during initialization, i.e. in Python
-          `__init__` or in Java constructor, the messages may be logged multiple times depending on the `test library scope`_.
+          `__init__` or in Java constructor, the messages may be logged multiple times depending on the `library scope`_.

 __ `Logging information`_